 No more fad games for you!
-Delete your Angry Birds (please) and your Candy Crush (double please) and download a card game like Solitaire, Spider Solitaire, Hearts or Freecell.
+Delete your Angry Birds (please) and your Candy Crush (double please) and download a card game like Solitaire online, Spider Solitaire, Hearts or Freecell.
 It’s still a mindless game to occupy your time, but it’ll feel a bit more mature than tapping away at Flappy Bird (if you were lucky enough to download it before it went away, that is).

 - Click to share on Tumblr (Opens in new window)

 - Click to share on Twitter (Opens in new window)

 - Click to share on Facebook (Opens in new window)

 - Click to share on Reddit (Opens in new window)

 - Click to email this to a friend (Opens in new window)

 - Click to print (Opens in new window)